 Kevin is a Software Developer with 20 years experience designing and building business intelligence and system integration solutions.

 In our world of data analytics and big data, there is no getting away from our beloved data crunching and wrangling tool: Excel.
 However, with large data sets, Excel starts to huff and puff.
-These 10 tips will help crunch your data for the last minute meeting like a pro.
+These ten tips will help crunch your data for that last-minute meeting like a pro.

 If you are using a lot of data with formulas, transformation, grouping and other visual tools like splitting views, you can use a lot of memory with Automatic Calculations as Excel to not only recalculate your data; it also needs to recalculate the screen layout.
 With this option enabled, you are essentially running the Excel calculation engine every time you enter or exit a cell which can impact performance and even either get a “resources unavailable …” error or Excel may even crash and restart.

 To improve Excel workbook performance, select the Manual Calculation option.
 This option will greatly improve performance as you will choose when you need to recalculate your data.